Community Health Section

 Immunization Program: Lisa Wordeman, (307) 777-7621.
 Provides vaccine to public and private medical providers to immunize children birth to 18 years of age.
 The program also provides professional educational materials on vaccines and immunizations; education, educational materials, and surveillance for Hepatitis B; and technical support on vaccines/immunizations and immunization computer programs to public and private healthcare providers.

-Maternal and Family Health (Title V) Section: Linda McElwain, R.N., (307) 777-6326.
+Maternal and Child Health (Title V) Section: Linda McElwain, R.N., (307) 777-6326.
 As part of a broad network of partners, assesses, monitors, and improves the health and well-being of all of Wyoming's mothers, infants, children, and adolescents by both the personal care and public health systems to assure access to quality comprehensive care.
 This includes Comprehensive state-wide needs assessment and the Healthy Communities initiative.
-MFH initiatives include:
+MCH initiatives include:

 Family Planning: Vacant (307) 777-6921.
 Contracts with private and public providers to ensure access to family planning services by augmenting the state’s Title X grants.